Teatro Caupolicán: Notable performers

 Nobel prize winning Chilean poet Pablo Neruda once spoke at this theatre.
 Neruda's speech had some political content criticizing Argentina in 1944.
 In 1945 Neruda chose the theatre as a place to declare himself a member of the Communist Party.

 Enrique Venturino Soto ran the theatre at the beginning of the 1940s.

 Venturino also formed the Chilean circus troupe, Las Águilas Humanas (in English, "the human eagles") during an earlier era in which the space was dubbed Teatro Circo (or Circus Theatre) for its circus schedule.

-The list of artists who have performed on its stage includes Roxette, Louis Armstrong, Caterina Valente, Duke Ellington, Bill Haley & His Comets, Jorge Negrete, Lucho Gatica, El Indio Araucano, (singer) winner of El Disco De Oro in 1938, Raphael, Lola Flores, Maurice Chevalier, Juliette Gréco, Gojira, Lamb of God, Chito Faró, the New York Philharmonic, Toto, Electric Light Orchestra Part II, Chick Corea, Herbie Hancock, Ghost, Creedence Clearwater Revisited, Green Day, The Ramones and Claudio Arrau.
+The list of artists who have performed on its stage includes Roxette, Louis Armstrong, Caterina Valente, Duke Ellington, Bill Haley & His Comets, Jorge Negrete, Lucho Gatica, El Indio Araucano, (singer) winner of El Disco De Oro in 1938, Raphael, Lola Flores, Maurice Chevalier, Juliette Gréco, Gojira, Lamb of God, Chito Faró, the New York Philharmonic, Toto, Electric Light Orchestra Part II, Chick Corea, Herbie Hancock, Ghost, Creedence Clearwater Revisited, Green Day, The Ramones, Claudio Arrau and Mexicano 777.